imclarenpow/kp-author-site/README.md

 - Set up a mailchimp account to manage newsletter.
 - Added Social Media Links to page.
 - Added necessary files that will be added to in time such as the stylesheet and robots file.
+- Added script to populate book section on site based on what has been added to the json.